Satisfactory Academic Progress

 Requesting Personal Time Off (PTO)

-For continuity and proficiency, Aerosim Flight Academy strongly discourages students from taking Personal Time Off.
+For continuity and proficiency, L3 Airline Academy strongly discourages students from taking Personal Time Off.
 Taking PTO will increase the length of time required to complete a course, and may increase the total cost of the training course.
 However, the Academy recognizes that there may be circumstances where students would need to request PTO.
 Therefore, students should use the following process when requesting PTO:

 - Complete the PTO form and meet with the group Manager.